 British Art Show

-The largest touring exhibition of contemporary art in the UK is curated by Irene Aristizábal and Hammad Nasar for its ninth edition.
+The largest touring exhibition of contemporary art in the UK features the most exciting artists working right now and new commissions.

 The featured artists are: Hurvin Anderson, Michael Armitage, Simeon Barclay, Oliver Beer, Zach Blas, Kathrin Böhm, Maeve Brennan, James Bridle, Helen Cammock, Than Hussein Clark, Cooking Sections (Alon Schwabe & Daniel Fernández Pascual), Jamie Crewe, Oona Doherty, Sean Edwards, Mandy El-Sayegh, Mark Essen, Gaika, Beatrice Gibson, Patrick Goddard, Anne Hardy, Celia Hempton, Andy Holden, Joey Holder, Marguerite Humeau, Lawrence Lek, Ghislaine Leung, Paul Maheke, Elaine Mitchener, Oscar Murillo, Grace Ndiritu, Uriel Orlow, Hardeep Pandhal, Hetain Patel, Florence Peake, Heather Phillipson, Joanna Piotrowska, Abigail Reynolds, Margaret Salmon, Hrair Sarkissian, Katie Schwab, Tai Shani, Marianna Simnett, Victoria Sin, Hanna Tuulikki, Caroline Walker, Alberta Whittle and Rehana Zaman.

-British Art Show is a landmark touring exhibition, widely recognised as the most important exhibition of contemporary British art.
-Organised every five years, it presents the most innovative and exciting contemporary art produced in this country, across museums, galleries and exhibition spaces in each partner city.
+British Art Show is a landmark touring exhibition, widely recognised as the most important recurrent exhibition of contemporary art produced in the UK.
+Organised every five years, it brings the most innovative and exciting contemporary art produced in this country to four UK cities.

 British Art Show 9 has been developed at a precarious moment in Britain’s history that has brought politics, narratives of identity and questions of agency to the centre of public consciousness.

-British Art Show 9 is a Hayward Gallery Touring exhibition organised in collaboration with galleries across the cities of Wolverhampton, Aberdeen and Plymouth and Manchester.
+British Art Show 9 is a Hayward Gallery Touring exhibition, organised in collaboration with institutions across the cities of Aberdeen, Wolverhampton, Manchester and Plymouth.